Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 Free prescriptions

 Currently, everyone over 60 and entitled to UK NHS care is still exempt from NHS prescription charges.
-This concession costs the NHS quite a bit - withdrawing the benefit could net up to 6 Billion for the treasury, so the benefit might be an attractive target.
-The problem is that many of our over 60s are, sadly, increasingly unhealthy and many now depend on regular medication to preserve their quality of life....or even just keep them alive at all.
-Charging them £9.90 for each and every item would force many into doing without - with dire consequences for the medical profession - and whoever had caused the problem....perhaps not a good idea, then, to abolish it entirely.
-The Sunak government's response to the consultation on aligning the prescription charge waiver entitlement with the pension age issued in 2023 does provide some hope in that a change in entitlement was rejected on a number of grounds, and there was never any question of means testing.
-Given the attitude of the new regime to pensioner benefits, however, we cannot assume the prescription charges concession will not also become a target.
+This concession costs the NHS quite a bit - withdrawing the benefit could net up to 6 Billion for the treasury, so the benefit might well be an attractive target.
+The problem is that many of our over 60s are, sadly, increasingly unhealthy and many now depend on regular medication to preserve their quality of life....or even just to keep them alive at all.
+Charging them £9.90 for each and every item would force many into doing without - with dire consequences for the medical profession - and whoever had caused the problem.
+The effect of having to restrict or even stop their medication and the consequent increase in emergency admissions would also be likely to hit the front line of the NHS hard.

 State Pension: Triple Lock

-This feature of our pension provision which was introduced by the Tories, was designed to ensure pensioners were not left behind in the scramble for 'pay awards.
-This was reasonable, given they don't have a 'union' as such to argue their case.
-However, there was some griping amongst the working population about it during the 'Austerity 1.0' years, when pensioners were accused of being 'feather bedded' by receiving an automatic annual rise of at least 2.5%, whilst workers were limited to increases of 1-2%.
+Pensioners were accused of being 'feather bedded' by receiving an automatic annual rise of at least 2.5%, whilst workers were limited to increases of 1-2%.
+However, it quickly becomes obvious that this wasn't justified.
 When you consider the fact that our UK state pension provision is one of the poorest in Europe (see link for some quite revealing comparisons of healthcare and pension statistics in UK and our nearest EU neighbours), the triple lock seems eminently reasonable as a way of ensuring the pension does not fall even further behind workers' pay at a time when double digit public sector pay awards seem to be the norm.
-Despite the recent somewhat hasty release of treasury predictions for an above inflation pension increase in April, I would not be at all surprised to see the triple lock 'go out of the window' altogether in the autumn statement as yet another revenue-raising measure.
-Be prepared for a less generous increase next April, or perhaps even a complete freeze.
+Despite the recent somewhat hasty release of treasury predictions for an above inflation pension increase in April 2025, I would not be at all surprised to see the triple lock 'go out of the window' altogether in the autumn statement as yet another revenue-raising measure.
+Be prepared for the announcement of a less generous increase next April, or perhaps even a complete freeze.

 What about means-testing the State Pension itself ?

-While I don’t this is a realistic prospect just yet, it may be considered if finances get really tight and the much vaunted economic growth Labour have promised to rescue the economy actually stalls as a result of Reeves’ ‘Austerity 2.0’ cuts and tax increases on middle england and 'the rich'.
-To secure foreign investment, the fiscal environment must remain favourable, particularly for incoming entrepreneurs, and the prospect of this is poor, to say the least.
-There has already been a marked uptick in queries about relocation away from UK from well-off entrepreneurs, due largely to Reeves' threats about tax rises in the October budget statement.
-If she makes the UK tax environment too unfriendly, wealth and entrepreneurial talent will simply disappear from our shores, and, more to the point, won't be likely to return.
+Any government, however new and inexperienced, must recognise that, to secure foreign investment (likely to be the only feasible source for growth), the fiscal environment must remain favourable, particularly for incoming entrepreneurs.
+The prospect of this is poor, to say the least, with large hikes expected in CGT and permanent abolition of non-Dom status already mooted.
+There has already been a marked uptick in queries about relocation away from UK from some of our better-off pensioners, not just the millionaire entrepreneurs that already make a contribution to our national wealth.
+This has been due largely to Reeves' threats about tax rises in the October budget statement.
+If Reeves makes the UK tax environment too unfriendly, wealth and entrepreneurial talent will simply disappear from our shores, and, more to the point, won't be likely to return.

 From an administrative point of view, DWP could quite easily start means testing state pension provision, and exclude anyone with income above a certain level, or easier still, confine it to those receiving means tested benefits, as they will now have to do with the Winter Fuel Payments.
 This would, of course, be a disaster for the government.
 Here's why: